Marine Molecular Ecology and Environmental Genomics Labs

 Facilities and Equipment

 Two separate labs have been designated for the facilities.
 The Molecular Ecology lab (Rm 203) is designated for sample preparation, including DNA extractions and PCR.
 Equipment in the Molecular Ecology lab include: a Veriti Thermal Cycler (Applied Biosystems), a PCR workstation (laminar flow hood with HEPA filter and UV light), a Qubit 2.0 flurometer, a mini dry bath, BioClave 16 autoclave, vortexer, mini centrifuge, microplate shaker, Ambion magnetic stand-96, Eppendorf refrigerated microcentrifuge (5430R) with 2-ml tube and 96-well plate rotors, a horizontal gel electrophoresis system and power supply, an Enduro GDS Touch gel documentation system, and a dedicated suite of Gilson micropipets.
-Type 1 (nanopure) water can be obtained in the SPMC Marine Chemistry Facilities.
+Type 1 (nanopure) water is available.
 All consumables are user supplied.

 The Environmental Genomics lab (Rm 212) is dedicated for post-PCR processing of samples.
 This room houses the Illumina MiSeq genome sequencer, Bioanalyzer 2100 (Agilent) and associated laptop, StepOnePlus real-time PCR system (Applied Biosystems), vortexer, mini centrifuge, a dedicated suite of Gilson micropipets, and an iMac with Geneious software.
 Sequence data generated on the MiSeq can be processed through Illumina’s Base Space genomics cloud computing system, or Western users may access SPMC’s dedicated space within the computing cluster housed in the Computer Science department.
 All consumables are user supplied.